hansenjl/10-19-initialize/README.md

 # Object Oriented Ruby - Initialize

-## Today's Goals
+## Today's Goals:

-## Understand how the .new method works
+- Understand how the .new method works
-## Explain when the initialize method is invoked
+- Explain when the initialize method is invoked
-## Understand how to most effectively use the initialize method
+- Understand how to most effectively use the initialize method
-## Utilize different ways to assign object properties
+- Utilize different ways to assign object properties
-## Gain a deeper understanding of the .send method
+- Gain a deeper understanding of the .send method

 ## Be able to answer the following questions:

 -  what type of method is .new?
 -  how can we tell?